Esintugba/Esintugba/README.md

 # 💫 About Me:
-I am a 4th year student of Computer Engineering at Erzurum Technical University.
+I am a 4th year student of Computer Engineering at Erzurum Technical University.<br>
 I'm currently working on spring boot / spring framework<br>I'm interested in web design and development<br>I am trying to improve myself by making projects with .Net core.<br>You can reach me here: esintugbadurur@gmail.com<br>